Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Sir Robert William Askin Operatic Scholarship

-Travelling scholarship to support the professional development of a man or male under 30 with outstanding ability and promise in opera.
+Travelling scholarship to support the professional development of a man or male under 30 with outstanding ability and promise in opera singing.

 About the Scholarship

-The Sir Robert William Askin Operatic Scholarship was established by a Deed of Lady Mollie Askin to further culture and advance education in Australia by providing a travelling scholarship for Australian citizens with outstanding ability and promise in opera.
+The Sir Robert William Askin Operatic Scholarship was established by a Deed of Lady Mollie Askin to further culture and advance education in Australia by providing a travelling scholarship for Australian citizens with outstanding ability and promise in opera singing.

-The scholarship is awarded biennially to a young man or male candidate who has outstanding ability and promise in opera.
+The scholarship is awarded biennially to a young man or male candidate who has outstanding ability and promise in opera singing.
 The scholarship is worth $30,000, payable in two instalments of $15,000 over two years.

 A list of previous recipients is available here.